deyedarat/wawapp-ai/PHASE_C_TEST_CHECKLIST.md

 ### 20. Rollback & Recovery
 - [ ] Functions can be disabled if needed
-- [ ] Manual wallet adjustments possible for support
+- [ ] Manual wallet adjustments possible for support (existing wallets collection)
-- [ ] Ledger transactions can be audited/reversed if needed
+- [ ] Transaction records can be audited/reversed if needed (existing transactions collection)
 - [ ] Order status can be manually corrected

 ## Success Criteria